 At IPL, we are committed to engaging and partnering with our Australian Aboriginal and Torres Strait Islander communities.
 NAIDOC Week celebrates the history, culture and achievements of Australian Aboriginal and Torres Strait Islander peoples and is celebrated not only in Indigenous communities, but by Australians from all walks of life.

+This year IPL promoted NAIDOC Week to our employees in the form of an online quiz designed to help increase the cultural capability of our employees.
+The prize was an IPL Dyno Nobel dual branded polo shirt as pictured.
+In addition, everyone who participated in the quiz was included in a draw to win 1 of 20 additional polo shirts.
 Employees were also encouraged to engage in NAIDOC activities across Australia where they live and work by contacting their Local Traditional Owner Group, Council, Chamber of Commerce or School for information.

 As part of IPL’s support for the National Reconciliation Week the Everyday Hero Campaign was promoted to Australian employees to support the Indigenous Literacy Foundation (ILF).

 ILF is a national charity of the Australian Book Industry whose aim is to reduce the disadvantage experienced by children in very remote indigenous communities across Australia.
-ILF’s programs focus on creating a special relationship with reading from an early age with free books, some of which are in the First Language, and through publishing stories from communities.
+ILF’s programs focus on creating a special relationship with reading from an early age with free books, some of which are in First Languages, and through publishing stories from communities.
 Employees raised $2,450 and the IPL Dollar for Dollar program matched employees donations to the value of $2000.